How to create a personal brand and online reputation

 - What sets you apart?
 What makes you unique?
-What added value do you bring?
+What added value do you provide?

 - What problem or need do you solve?
 What benefit or solution do you offer?

 - Who are you helping?
 Who is your ideal client?
 What features does it have?
 What are you looking for?
-What hurts?
+What hurts you?

 By answering these questions, you will be able to define your value proposition and your target audience clearly and concisely.
 For example: